Find out how your doctor decides which treatment you need, the types of treatment you might have and treatment by stage.

 Stage 1 and 2

-If there is a high risk of your cancer coming back, for example a high grade cancer, you may have chemotherapy as well as radiotherapy after surgery.
+After surgery, if there is a high risk of your cancer coming back, for example a high grade cancer, you might have:

-Depending on how far your cancer has spread, you may have surgery to remove the cancer.
-You then have radiotherapy and possibly chemotherapy.
+Depending on how far your cancer has spread, you might have surgery to remove the cancer.
+You then have :

 For some stage 4 cancers, you may have surgery to remove as much of the cancer as possible.
-You may then have chemotherapy or radiotherapy, or both.
+You might then have chemotherapy or radiotherapy, or both.

-If you can't have surgery, you may have:
+If you can't have surgery, you might have: